Roth Conversions

 Roth Contributions

 You can do unlimited Roth conversions regardless of income.
 With Roth contributions, you are limited by AGI.
 You can contribute $6k (or $7k if older than 50) to a Roth IRA if you have earned income and your AGI is below the phaseout.
-There are No INCOME LIMITATIONS for doing Roth conversions.
+There are NO INCOME LIMITATIONS for Roth conversions.

 Calendar Year

 You must do Roth conversions in the calendar year.
 This is a challenge as you often don’t know your real income until after the year ends.
-In addition, you may have to guess what your marginal tax bracket is after a partial accounting of all your income.
+In addition, you may have to guess your marginal tax bracket after a partial accounting of all your income.
 Thus, you must do partial Roth conversions by December 31st and pay taxes in that tax year.

 After age 72